aheci/git-workflows-pres/slides/02-branches/00-intro.md

 ---

-3 out of 4 of the workflows we just covered use a branching strategy requiring a branch for each feature.
+3 of 4 of the workflows we just covered use a branching strategy - requiring a branch for each feature.
 With all those branches, how do we keep things organized?

 - Branch names become very important in these workflows and should not be overlooked.
 Done right, branch names should serve as a **brief** summary of the changes made within the branch.
 - If we have more than just master & develop for "special" branches - we should namespace & document them